linehanMatt/tmp-content/blog/data-quality-management-tools.md

 tags: ['data quality']
 authorSlug: 'nick-jordan'
 ---
 ### Data quality is a hot topic with data practitioners.
-Here's how three companies are tackling the problem and what it means to you.
+Here's how three companies are tackling the problem and what it means to you

 Anyone that uses data in their job has heard the saying “garbage in, garbage out.”
 Put another way, your results are only as good as the data that you use to generate them.
 This is true whether you’re using Excel for business intelligence or creating machine learning and artificial intelligence models.